polirritmico/telescope-lazy-plugins.nvim/README.md

 plugin option, or searching through files to check for overlapping configurations.

+⚡ Quickly open the selected plugin repository webpage in your browser with a single keystroke (`<C-g>` by default).

 Specially useful when your plugin configuration is spread across many files, when you have a lot of plugins in the same file or when you have multiple plugins grouped into separate files like this: